Amy Coney Barrett Is Even More Extreme Than Antonin Scalia

 Until now, one way to describe extreme conservatives was to call them “right of Attila the Hun.”
 Amy Coney Barrett is even further along that spectrum — she is right of Antonin Scalia.

-Barrett, President Donald Trump’s nominee to the Supreme Court, once worked as law clerk for Scalia.
+Barrett, President Donald Trump’s nominee to the Supreme Court, once worked as a law clerk for Scalia.
 Whereas the late Supreme Court justice referred to himself as a “faint-hearted originalist,” who was willing to allow case precedent to influence what he believed to be the original intent of the framers of the Constitution, Barrett makes no such concession.
-She wrote in a 2013 law review article that stare decisis, the principle that courts should follow prior case decisions, is a “soft rule,” not an “inexorable command,” with “constitutional cases the easiest to overrule.”
+She wrote in a 2013 law-review article that stare decisis — the principle that courts should follow prior case decisions — is a “soft rule,” not an “inexorable command,” with “constitutional cases the easiest to overrule.”
 In that same article, Barrett went on to say words that should shake fear into the two-thirds of Americans who support the Court’s 1973 decision to protect abortion rights in Roe v.
 Wade: “I tend to agree with those who say that a justice’s duty is to the Constitution and that it is thus more legitimate for her to enforce her best understanding of the Constitution than a precedent that she thinks clearly in conflict with it.”

 During her confirmation hearings to become a judge on the Seventh Circuit Court of Appeals, Barrett pledged to keep her beliefs as a devout Catholic separate from her legal opinions.
 She has only been a federal judge since 2017, and her record on abortion so far is spare.
 She dissented in a case that struck down an Indiana law that banned abortions on the basis of the sex or disability of a fetus.
 Before becoming a judge, Barrett was a law professor at Notre Dame Law School, where she was a member of an anti-abortion group called Faculty for Life.
-With her beliefs about abortion combined with her views on stare decisis, the precedent of Roe faces a real risk being overturned should she ascend to the nation’s highest court.
+With her beliefs about abortion combined with her views on stare decisis, the precedent of Roe faces a real risk of being overturned should she ascend to the nation’s highest court.

 In addition to reproductive rights, other issues that had seemed settled by Supreme Court precedent, such as the constitutionality of the Affordable Care Act and marriage equality, may become fair game for judicial review with Barrett on the Court.
 Barrett has expressed conservative views on immigration, gun rights, and discrimination.
 If the 2020 election is contested and ends up before the Supreme Court, the newest justice could cast a vote that decides the outcome.